Get Started Investing

 Vanguard Fund Tracking and Monitoring

 Manage your cash and optimize your investments in one place.
-With Personal Capital, you can analyze your 401k to diversify your holdings better and reduce fees.
+With Empower, you can analyze your 401k to diversify your holdings better and reduce fees.
 I had no idea I was paying over 1% of my assets in fees every year, but with their help, I was able to get it down below 0.3%.

 Once you have all of your brokerage accounts linked, you can also leverage their Retirement Planner to plot out exactly what your retirement would look like.
 Using a Monte Carlo simulation, they determine how likely it is that you’ll reach the level of income in retirement that you’re hoping for.